polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 ---

 Substrate and FRAME provide a flexible framework for developing custom logic for your blockchain.
-This flexibility enables you to design complex and interactive pallets and sophisticated runtime logic.
+This flexibility enables you to design complex and interactive pallets and implement sophisticated runtime logic.
 However, determining the appropriate [weight](/reference/glossary/#weight) to assign to the functions in your pallets can be a difficult task.
 Benchmarking enables you to measure the time it takes to execute different functions in the runtime and under different conditions.
 If you use benchmarking to assign accurate weights to function calls, you can prevent your blockchain from being overloaded and unable to produce blocks or vulnerable to denial of service (DoS) attacks by malicious actors.